stephane-caron/vhip_walking_controller/README.md

 ### Building from source on Linux

-Link `lipm_walking_controller` from the source folder of your catkin workspace, then follow the standard catkin workflow:
+Link `vhip_walking_controller` from the source folder of your catkin workspace, then follow the standard catkin workflow:
 ```sh
 catkin_make -DCMAKE_BUILD_TYPE=RelWithDebInfo && catkin_make install
 ```